titco/titco-I/README.md

 In this document we present the central characteristics of the TITCO-I dataset, including the origin of the data and how it was collected.
-Along with this document you should have received copies of the following files:
+Along with this document the following files are included in this

--   README.{org,pdf,txt} (org, PDF or plain text versions of this file)
+repository:

 -   titco-I-full-dataset-v1.csv (full dataset)
 -   titco-I-limited-dataset-v1.csv (limited dataset, includes a random sample of 1000 observations from the full dataset)